MY INTERNET WRITING :

 Throughout my life, I always wanted to write and to be read by others.
 I didn't know exactly what I wanted to write - novels, plays, film reviews, travel guides were all possibilities to be explored - but I did know that I wanted to write something.
 And I did in fact try in a casual sort of way when I was a lot younger than I am today, but like so many other would-be writers over the ages I found it impossible to get very far into the process and certainly I came nowhere near to getting anything published.

 One was to literally write - to put pen to paper and then send the paper(s) off to publishers in the time-honoured way just as other writers have been doing for centuries - indeed, probably since pens (or typewriters), paper and publishers were first invented.
 But for me that idea, particularly the bit about sending my work to a publisher, went out of the window long ago.
-The thought of slaving over a hot keyboard hour after hour, day after day, honing my work getting it just right, and then entrusting my treasured creation to some faceless publisher only to have it slung back in my face with a rejection slip - well, that was not something with which I could have coped.
-My self-belief would have been deflated more rapidly than a balloon peppered with shot gun pellets.
+The thought of slaving over a hot keyboard hour after hour, day after day, honing my work to get it just right, and then entrusting my much treasured creation to some faceless publisher only to have it slung back in my face with a rejection slip - well, that was not something with which I could have coped.
+My self-belief would have been deflated quicker than a balloon peppered with shot gun pellets.

-The second possible option had arrived with the invention of the internet.
+The second possible option had presented itself with the invention of the internet.
 It was to create my own internet website.
 But at the time when I began writing seriously, this was an equally forbidding prospect.
 Despite having used a computer extensively at work and frequently at home, I really knew nothing about computers outside of my own comfort zone.
 That's actually still the case, but certainly at that time I wouldn't have known where to even start.
 I didn't know my HTML from my URL, or my RSS from any other random combination of letters you cared to put together.
 I think I have a fair command of the English language, but the language which computer geeks speak was as foreign to me as Gujarati.

-So at that time, both sending paperwork off to a publisher, and compiling my own personal website, were two equally impossible options for me.
+So at that time, both sending a paper manuscript off to a publisher, and compiling my own personal website, were two equally impossible options for me.
 That left the third possibility, also opened up by the invention of the internet.
 That was to join a 'content creation site' - a web space owned and operated by someone else, but a place where one could write articles for public consumption using convenient, easy-to-manipulate templates.
 It seemed that no real computer skills were necessary on such a site.
 I found one; it was called 'HubPages', and back in 2011, it seemed like an impressive and incredibly simple place to get a foothold in internet writing.
-And free.
-And that's why at the very beginning of that year, I made the decision to join up at HubPages under the username of 'Greensleeves Hubs'.
+And it was free.
+And that's why at the very beginning of that year, I made the decision to sign up at HubPages under the username of 'Greensleeves Hubs'.

 MY PROGRESS ON HUBPAGES

 Traffic, feedback, and also income, gradually escalated during that time.
 Some other hubbers who became followers of my articles would be especially helpful.
-One member called Derdriu actually commented on every single one of my first 71 articles.
+One writer called Derdriu actually commented on every single one of my first 71 articles.
 I reciprocated, following her pages and the hubs of other active members, commenting where I felt I had something useful to say, or where I felt their hubs were especially good.
 I became familiar with the work and the areas of special interest of several dozen writers, and they became familiar with my work.
 I also began to participate in some of the forums, asking questions and answering the questions posed by other hubbers.
 I began collecting accolades awarded for various achievements on the site, and I read with enthusiasm updates from the HubPages staff.
-I was slowly but surely becoming a part of the community.
+I was slowly but surely becoming a part of the HubPages community.

 HIGHLIGHTS OF HUBPAGES